JRatschat/Getting-to-a-Hyperparameter-Tuned-XGBoost-Model-in-No-Time/README.md

-## About the repository
+## About the blog post
-This blog post was written in summer 2020.
+This blog post was written in summer 2020 in order to share my learnings concerning XGBoost and Hyperparameter-Tuning.
+Read the blog post here: [Getting to an Hyperparameter-Tuned XGBoost Model in No Time](https://medium.com/@j.ratschat/getting-to-an-hyperparameter-tuned-xgboost-model-in-no-time-a9560f8eb54b?source=friends_link&sk=20cf093923ba6f55945e432c2a5c8e6a)

 ## Short primer on the blog post
 Let's face it.
 You're an aspiring Data Scientist and you need to desperately solve a classification task either to impress your professor or to finally become one of these mysterious Kaggle winners.
 The problem is that you've got no time.
 The presentation or the Kaggle competition is due in 24 hours.
 Of course, you could stick to a simple logit regression and call it a day.
 "No, not this time!" you think and you're browsing the web to find THE SOLUTION.
 But it better be fast.